 News-based algorithmic trading strategies generate trade signals based on real-time information.
 These trades are typically short in duration, lasting seconds to minutes.

 With short-term trading strategies, it’s important to consider slippage.
-Slippage is the amount of profits you give up due to the timing difference between the signal and the execution.
+Slippage is the number of profits you give up due to the timing difference between the signal and the execution.
 With trades that rely on fast entries and exits, slippage becomes more important compared to swing trades which may last days.

 Trend-based strategies are some of the most common and easiest to implement.
 These strategies attempt to follow along with trends or identify when they reverse.